OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

 assets and scripts needed to build the custom iso file.
 When the container is run from the container image it expects:

-  * A bind mount at /data (within the container) for the output iso failed
+  * A bind mount at /data (within the container) for the output iso file
   * A bind mount at /tmp/inventory.yaml (withing the container) for the site inventory file
   * An environment variable set in the container with the root password for the installed system